sjs-code-foundry/car-servicing/README.md

 - [ ] Convert Weekly Checks to HTML table for more consistent formatting
 #### User Experience
 - [ ] Add focus states to the input fields
+- [x] Tapping anywhere besides the drop-down closes the menu
 ### v0.4.2-alpha
 #### JS Functions
 - [ ] Use Data Attributes to for Weekly Checks (deleting checks, opening table of weekly checks, etc.)